Some Turks Question Turkey’s Longstanding Position on Armenian Genocide

 Not only Armenians suffered, but also Muslims as well.
 So goes the official narrative.
-This angle has held waters since the foundation of the republic.
+This angle has held water since the foundation of the republic.
 For Armenians, it was pure denialism.

 Despite all the government-engineered obstacles and challenges, it is promising to see the emergence of a body of critical works over the past two decades.
 The public reach of studies by historian Taner Akcam, or other young figures, is palpably expanding.

 But what made social groups in Turkey change their views about the issue was their first-hand experience of the political persecution and brutal crackdown in different parts of Turkey’s contemporary history.
 While minorities endured state-sponsored discrimination and pogroms in the early republican history, Kurds, Alevis and the political left went through different forms of repression in various periods.
-Elites and intellectual figures from those groups pioneered critical studies and challenged the default position of Turkey, ‘no-genocide’ stance that was held as holy writ in public imagination, history textbooks and the official discourse.
+Elites and intellectual figures from those groups pioneered critical studies and challenged the default position of Turkey, ‘no genocide’ stance that was held as holy writ in the public imagination, history textbooks, and the official discourse.

 The left and Kurds’ embrace of alternative approaches, standing close to the Armenian view, did not make serious headways into the mainstream political discourse and thinking.
 And the center-right and nationalist elements of Turkish society remained largely unmoved by recent publications or public display of diverse voices.